tenderribs/markmarolf-pro/README.md

 # markmarolf-pro
-A refactored and simplified version of markmarolf.com using Vue.js and Bulma
+A simplified version of markmarolf.com using Vue.js and Bulma